 - The important role that vocational education and training (VET) will play in ensuring that newly-qualified workers will meet the needs of organisations and their clients.

 VET is crucial to ensuring that the community services and health sector workforce can meet the needs of the wider community.
 However, training data and industry feedback suggest that training needs to improve.

 Variable and poor quality training is one major issue, as is the sector’s limited capacity to offer high quality work placements for the quickly-growing number of students.

 The good news is that there have been some great successes with employer-led VET programs that have resulted in higher completion and satisfaction rates.

 Employers should be aware though that the VET system is undergoing a transformation of its own.
 Funding is being reduced, the Health and Community Services Training Packages are under review to meet new industry standards, fresh legislation around training organisation regulation is being introduced, and training package design and development is being looked at it new ways.

 Those are the five main trends that the community services and health sectors will need to respond to in the next few years.
-For more detail, you can find the full 2015 EScan report on the CS&HISC website.
+For more detail, you can find the full 2015 EScan report here.